 As a CCP the Company has a balanced position in all cleared contracts and runs no significant market risk unless a clearing member defaults as described at the 'Clearing and settlement-related risk management' section below.
-The Company has limited exposure to market risk arising from fluctuations in the value of market-traded securities as it does not generally hold assets other than interest-bearing cash and cash equivalents.
+The Company has limited exposure to market risk arising from fluctuations in the value of market-traded securities.